 Karmelo Anthony was kicked out of his home days before this event: False

-Concern about if all witnesses have been interviewed: Per the President of NGAN, Frisco PD confirmed they have interviewed over 75 people and is ongoing and they have more to interview.
+Concern about if all witnesses have been interviewed: Per the President of NGAN, Frisco PD confirmed they have interviewed several people and are ongoing, and they have more to interview.

 Video of the event: Yes – Frisco PD confirmed they have confiscated video footage of the event.
 That will not be released to the public as it is part of the investigation and will come out in court.